gdad-s-river/gdad-s-river.github.io/_posts/2017-01-01-goodbye-sapient.md

 Talking about making difference.
 This leaving of my first job, as much as it's emotional for me, is also relieving to some extent as well, although I haven't told this to many people.
 I've to write much about being emotional and being thankful, so I'll get done with the relieved part quickly.

 1. My idea of working, is that people look upto me after years, and I be in the list of their inspirations, just like many of the people I've on my list.
 Working for big brands doesn't exactly align me towards that.
 I want to make people's lives better, and those whose lives actually need to get better.
-Brands arens't those people.
+Brands aren't those people.
 I figured I'm young and I still have time to do that, no matter if this opportunity is coming as a side effect of the reason I'm leaving the company, and not as a primary intention.

 2. (Personal Opinion): Somewhat weirdly distributed fame projections, ranging from an SME who barely came once to help us during our training period, and got an award for it, to people working their asses off on and off projects and not being pushed up at the speed they deserve (no I'm not talking about myself).